 The market can influence your decision of when to retire.
 Learn how to help protect your nest egg, including the potential role of annuities in retirement.

 You’ve worked hard almost all your life, saving along the way for your retirement, which is now upon you.
 Gone are the days of asking yourself, “When can I retire?”
-You’re finally ready to transition to a new lifestyle of relaxing and enjoying the things you’ve long dreamt of doing when you finally have the time: traveling, reconnecting with old friends and spending more time with the grandkids, to name a few.
+You’re finally ready to transition to a new lifestyle of relaxation and enjoying the things you’ve long dreamt of but never had the time for: traveling, reconnecting with old friends and spending more time with the grandkids, to name a few.

-But how realistic is this dream of retirement living if the market declines?
-What can you do to protect yourself from running out of money in retirement?
-For many, such questions have taken on new urgency amid rising inflation, market volatility and a wave of accelerated retirements1 during the pandemic.
+But how realistic is this dream retirement if your portfolio has to contend with a market decline?
+What can you do to help protect yourself from running out of money in retirement?
 Fortunately, there are ways to help you prepare for the market’s unknowns as you approach retirement.

 The closer to retirement, the more vulnerable you are to adverse market conditions.
 That’s because you have less time to recover from such setbacks.
-One of the greatest risks for retirees is what’s called “sequence risk,” or sequence-of-returns risk.
-This refers to the risk of locking in potential losses during times of poor performance right when you need to withdraw funds from your retirement portfolio, which can be especially hard to recover from early in retirement.
+One of the greatest risks for retirees is what’s called “sequence risk” or sequence-of-returns risk, which refers to the risk of experiencing poor market performance right before retirement.

 “A bad sequence of returns in your portfolio could force you into having to spend less in retirement to avoid depleting your nest egg too quickly,” explains Joe Toledano, Managing Director, Head of Insured Solutions, Morgan Stanley Wealth Management.